williebonavente/studs-recs/README.md

 #### OUTPUTS

-> `OUTFILE` - The output file were all processed records will be stored.
+> `OUTFILE` - The output file where all processed records will be stored.

 <!-- DEBATE MODE: ON, NEED FOR CLARIFICATION, EXPLANATION, AND CORROBORATION. -->
 > `REC-IN` - It is storage for processed data inputs.